Smart Contract

 A smart contract is a means of programmatically exchanging value (currency and assets) on the Internet using blockchain.

-Prior to smart contracts, the ways to exchange value were either:
+Prior to smart contracts, value exchange occurred through: